 The North Carolina Pre-Kindergarten Program, N.C.
 Pre-K, formally known as More at Four, is designed to provide high-quality educational experiences to enhance school readiness for eligible four-year-olds.
 The curricula focuses on enhancing school readiness by addressing emotional, social, physical, language and cognitive needs.

-North Carolina is the leading state for National Board Certified teachers, accounting for one-fifth of those nationally and 10% of the state’s teachers, library media coordinators and guidance counselors.
+North Carolina is the leading state for National Board Certified teachers, accounting for one-fifth of those nationally and 10 percent of the state’s teachers, library media coordinators and guidance counselors.
 We rank in the top 10 in SAT participation and the state’s average total scores exceed the Southeast’s average.

 North Carolina issues the N.C.
 School Report Card to measure progress and keep parents and others informed and involved in our schools.
 We also participate in the National Association of Education Progress (NAEP), often called "the Nation’s Report Card" that compares North Carolina favorably with the performance of students across the nation.